 Rita Levi Montalcini, University of Rome

 Pietro Calissano, born in Genova, obtained a degree in Medicine magna cum laude in 1964 at the University of Genova.
 In 1965 he was invited by Rita Levi Montalcini to join the Center of Neurobiology she had created in Rome.
-The following year he moved to Washington University of Saint Louis where he spent 2 years to work under the guide of Levi Montalcini on the mechanism of action of NGF.
-In subsequent years Dr. Calissano spent several long term stages in Cambridge, England, at the Weizman Institute, Israel, and at Harvard Medical School, working on NGF, on the brain specific protein S-100 and on some other neurobiological studies connected with neurotrophins and their molecular mechanism of action.
+The following year he moved to Washington University of Saint Louis where he spent 2 years working under the guidance of Levi Montalcini on the mechanism of action of NGF.
+In subsequent years Dr. Calissano spent several long-term stages in Cambridge, England, at the Weizman Institute, Israel, and at Harvard Medical School, working on NGF, the brain-specific protein S-100 and on some other neurobiological studies connected with neurotrophins and their molecular mechanism of action.

-In 1986 Dr. Calissano became full professor of Neurophysiology at the II University of Rome and in 1988 was nominated director of the Institute of Neurobiology of CNR which he directed until 2008.
-Dr. Calissano is a member of the European Molecular Biology organization (EMBO), the Italian Academy of Sciences, and the Scientific Committee of the Istituto Italiano della Treccani.
-Dr. Calissano is the recipient of scientific prizes such as the Feltrinelli award by the Accademia dei Lincei, Neuburgh prize, and the annual prize conferred by the Italian Academy of Sciences.
+In 1986 Dr. Calissano became a full professor of Neurophysiology at the II University of Rome and in 1988 was nominated director of the Institute of Neurobiology of CNR which he directed until 2008.
+Dr. Calissano is a member of the European Molecular Biology Organization (EMBO), the Italian Academy of Sciences, and the Scientific Committee of the Istituto Italiano della Treccani.
+Dr. Calissano is the recipient of scientific prizes such as the Feltrinelli Award by the Accademia dei Lincei, the Neuburgh Prize, and the annual prize conferred by the Italian Academy of Sciences.

 Dr. Rebecca Landa

 Director, Center for Autism & Related Disorders and the REACH Research Program at the